Zier0Code/Zier0Code/README.md

 ---

 ### 🎵 Fun Fact
-When I'm not analyzing data or coding, you can find me exploring new coffee shops ☕ or hiking local trails 🥾.
+When I'm not analyzing data or coding, you can find me exploring new coffee shops ☕ or traveling to random places 🥾.
 I believe the best insights come from both data and real-world experiences!

 ---